HarryMayne/rule_articulation_faithfulness/README.md

 # Rule Articulation Code
-Code for takehome for Owain Evans application.
-Harry Mayne
+Code for takehome Harry Mayne

+- Very out of date description of the repo!
+Ran out of time to clean up!

 - `src`
     - `rules`: Code to generate new rules.
 Use the `make_rule.py` script to generate an additional rule.
 Rules stored in `rules.py`